dimitri-nicolo/calico/visibility/packetcapture.md

 ### Value

 Packet capture is a valuable tool for debugging microservices and application interaction in day-to-day operations and incident response.
-But manually setting up packet capturing can be tedious.
-Calico Enterprise provides an easy way to capture packets using the widely-known "pcap" format, and export them to visualization tools like WireShark.
+But manually setting up packet capturing can be tedious. {{site.prodname}} provides an easy way to capture packets using the widely-known "pcap" format, and export them to visualization tools like WireShark.

 ### Features